Adam Vognild at Lake Victoria with the gulley to be skied directly above his head.

 - Ski up the Icicle Road about 4.5 miles and then turn left on Road 7605 (this is about a mile past Johnny Creek).

 - After crossing the Icicle River on the bridge, Road 7605-100 splits off on your left.
 This road is gated because it crosses private land but the Recreation Resource Manager with the Forest Service reports, “The Forest Service has an easement for this road across the private lots that the public can utilize — people need to stay on the road until it reaches the adjoining National Forest.”
-If parking here later in the year the when low snow has melted off, park at the Y before the gate in a manner that will not hinder traffic going in either direction.
+Please make sure to park before crossing the bridge.
+The property after crossing the bridge is private land.
+The easement is for accessing the trail through private land and not for parking on it.

 - Follow Road 7605 -100 to public land; then follow one of the bearings noted on our map upward.
 See map.